andrewshawcare/contact-list/README.md

 ## Environment variables

 You must have the `PORT` environment variable set to a free local port in the range of 1024 - 65535 (0 - 65535 if running with elevated privileges).
-This will be the port the application will listen for incoming connections on.
+This will be the port the application will listen on for incoming connections.

 ## Scripts